UK To Ban Foreign State Ownership Of British Newspapers - UrduPoint

 The Spectator -- once edited by former Tory prime minister and Brexit figurehead Boris Johnson -- is widely considered the "Tory bible".

-Its chair Andrew Neil told Sky News the announcement was "a move in the right direction" but said the government came "late to the party", as he had long called for such legislation.

-The takeover plans have also led to consternation among Telegraph staff, who have repeatedly spoken out against it, and press freedom activists who denounce the UAE's record on press censorship.
+The plans have also led to consternation among Telegraph staff, who have repeatedly spoken out against it, and freedom of press activists who denounce the UAE's record on press censorship.

 The government spokesperson hinted that the changes were sparked by the proposed takeover of the Telegraph titles.